ArjoNagelhout/urbanar_project_report/content/iteration_2/index.md

 {{< video src="images/presentation_app_interaction.mp4" caption="Application prototype in action" gif="true" >}}
 {{< /figcontainer >}}

+We also started looking into whether there were research papers published in the field of citizen participation in urban planning, and we came across the paper ["Citizen Design Science: A strategy for crowd-creative urban design cities."](#citizen_design_science).
+The researchers of this paper created an entire web application for getting people to give input on certain problems in urban design in a given city.
+This application also introduces a social aspect, where people can vote on the ideas and participate in meaningful discussions.
+The fact that this paper existed confirmed that we were going in the right direction.
+The application itself however was not fun or engaging to use and we saw the opportunity to improve this experience greatly by using an augmented reality interface.

+## Presentation
 {{< figcontainer >}}
 {{< fig src="images/presentation_slide_1.jpg" caption="Presentation slide 1 - A playful tool for increasing citizen participation in urban planning " >}}
 {{< fig src="images/presentation_slide_2.jpg" caption="Presentation slide 2 - Overview" >}}